zanmangloopy88/LLM-PDF-Chatbot/README.md

 1. [Fork and then clone this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#about-forks) to a folder on your computer.

 1. Open Visual Studio Code and then choose **File > Open Folder...** to open and edit the code.

 1. Open the terminal window inside Visual Studio Code and type the following command to install the required Python packages.

    > pip install -r requirements.txt

+1. Type the following terminal commands to create the necessary secrets file.
+Not having this will result in an error.

+   > mkdir .streamlit

+   > touch .streamlit/secrets.toml

 4. Run the app by typing the following command in the terminal window.
    > streamlit run chatbot.py